kyoung/trek/PMO.md

 - [ ] The internal alert indicator never sets back to blue when there is no longer an internal alert
 - [ ] Transporter doesn't stop you from trying to transport without having selected a destination
 - [ ] Science Scanner circles don't show up on FF
+- [ ] We need to calibrate the rotation of the sky box to the position of the star of the local system

 # Backlog